SeanDaniels/structures-algorithms/docs/_topics/04-trie.md

 ```
 returns 24.

+After running some tests, I realized I was confused about the way sizing and memory allocation works.

-I don't really know how sizing works.
-Looking at the following struct
+I investigated the following structure:

 ```c++
 struct ObjPointObj{
     char eos;